spunkygames/sprunki-game/README.md

 ## What is Sprunki Game? <a name="what-is-sprunki-game"></a>

 Sprunki Game is a dynamic online game offering an entertaining and engaging experience.
-Explore related content such as [Spunky Game](https://spunkygame.substack.com/spunky-game), [Esprunki](https://spunkygame.substack.com/esprunki), and [Spunky](https://spunkygame.substack.com/spunky).
+Explore related content such as [Spunky Game substack](https://spunkygame.substack.com/spunky-game), [Esprunki substack](https://spunkygame.substack.com/esprunki), and [Spunky substack](https://spunkygame.substack.com/spunky).

 ---